Last updated October 25th, 2019.12 minute read

 In particular, the USAA wire transfer routing number is 314074269.

-There is yet another code you might need to know, specifically for international wire transfers.
+There is yet another code you might need to know, specifically for international wire transfer.

 This is the Society for Interbank Financial Telecommunication or SWIFT code.
 Another name for it is Bank Identifier (BIC) code.

-It is important to know both your account number and your routing number for all online banking transactions.
+It is important to know both your account number and your routing number when transferring money.